solfang/solfang.github.io/_posts/2022-08-17-levelingalchemy.md

 <img align="left" src="/images/icons/unbridled_celerity_draught.png" height="30"> [Unbridled Celerity Draught](https://bdolytics.com/processing/market/797)

 The draught craft is done by simple alchemy and gives only a sliver of alchemy EXP.
-The main benefit of drauhts is that they're an easy way to liquidate elixirs.
+The main benefit of draughts is that they're an easy way to liquidate elixirs.
 You can use ibellab's essence, bought from material vendors, to craft 10 draughts at once.

 Use <https://bdolytics.com/alchemy/market> to find recipes.